 Many of these Depakote birth defect lawsuits are based on the claim that Abbott Laboratories failed to warn doctors and patients about the risk of adverse side effects such as birth defects.
 Under product liability law manufacturers have a duty to warn users about any risks or dangers their products may carry.
 Failing to do so, can open companies up to liability.
 If the lawsuits are successful, plaintiffs could be awarded financial compensation for their medical expenses, lost wages, and pain and suffering.

-Get Legal Help for a Depakote Claim
+Get a Legal Review of Your Depakote Claim

 If you have taken Depakote and think your child may have suffered birth injuries or defects as a result, you may want to have your situation reviewed by an attorney.
 An experienced products liability attorney can tell if you may have a claim for damages.
 Acting sooner rather than later will help protect your legal rights and allow you to put the focus back on your health, and that of your family.